sulaimanmugahed/MinimalApiTemplate/README.md

 cd <pathToRepo>/MinimalApiTemplate/
 ```

-3. Now to install the template locally:
+3. Now you need to install the template locally by run:

 ```
 dotnet new install .
 ```
-4. To chick if the template has been installed successfully:
+4. check if the template has been installed successfully:

 ```
 dotnet new list